What is Human Resources Management?

 You must complete all required and elective courses in your program before receiving a Certificate of Completion.
 Once you’ve completed all your courses, click here to request a Certificate of Completion.
 You’ll be asked to complete a brief program survey, and then will be directed to the certificate request page.
 Your request will be forwarded electronically to an advisor for review.
 You will be contacted by the college if there are any questions.
 You can expect to receive your Certificate of Completion in the mail about three weeks after filling out your request.

 Is your program affiliated with SHRM?

-- SHRM is the Society for Human Resources Management, the national professional organization for HR.
+- SHRM (Society for Human Resources Management) is the national professional organization for HR.
 Our program was developed with Advisory Board members who are members of SHRM, and most of our HR instructors are PHR® (Professional in Human Resources) or SPHR® (Senior Professional in Human Resources) certified professionals.

 For more information, visit the SHRM website.
 The local chapters for SHRM are: Lake Washington, Northwest, Seattle, and South Seattle.

 No, these exams are administered by SHRM.
-The Lake Washington chapter provides a comprehensive certification exam preparation course.
-Information regarding the SHRM certification exams is available on their website.
+Bellevue College Continuing Education provides a comprehensive certification exam preparation course.
+Information regarding the SHRM certification exams is available here.